f4b6a3/tsid-creator/README.md

 A Java library for generating time sortable IDs.

-It brings together ideas from [Twitter Snowflake](https://github.com/twitter-archive/snowflake) and [ULID Spec](https://github.com/ulid/spec).
+It brings together some ideas from [Twitter's Snowflake](https://github.com/twitter-archive/snowflake) and [ULID Spec](https://github.com/ulid/spec).

 How to Use
 ------------------------------------------------------